liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 ???+info "MOSIX system"
     MOSIX attemps to provide a single-system image by allowing processes to dynamically and preemptively migrate between the nodes that make up the cluster.

-However, several morden cluster computers have moved to more hybrid solutions where middleware i
+However, several morden cluster computers have moved to more hybrid solutions where middleware is function